• Skip to primary navigation

 Ingredients

 • Melted butter - You will need this to be very hot when you use it.
 I use unsalted butter, but you can also use salted, and you won't notice a difference.
+I do not recommend using vegetable oil instead.
+You need hot butter in this recipe.

 • Canola oil - You'll mix this with the hot melted butter.
 I like canola oil because it has a very neutral flavor.
 You can use another type, but you may taste it in the brownies.
 I do not like olive oil in my brownies.

-• White sugar - You need a good bit of sugar to balance out the bitterness of the cocoa powder, so don't skimp and try to make these brownies healthy.
+• White granulated sugar - You need a good bit of sugar to balance out the bitterness of the cocoa powder, so don't skimp and try to make these brownies healthy.
 Good brownies aren't healthy.
 White sugar is what makes the tops of the brownies nice and crinkly.
 If you substitute brown sugar, the consistency of the brownies will be different.

 • Large eggs - Preferably removed from the fridge an hour or so before mixing the brownies.
 Cold eggs won't ruin the brownies, but room temperature eggs work a little better.